fredrik-hjarner/schmupinator/docs/whatImCurrentlyDoing.md

   * the attribute getter itself should be able to take an attribute getter!!!

 * Maybe I should do powerups next, or bomb? or maybe update controls to support more buttons.

-- Remove these actions, and replace them with a TWaitForInput = { type, inputs: [] }.
-It can wait for several inputs.
-Why?
-Because you might want special code for diagonal movement.
-  - TMoveAccordingToInput
-  - TWaitInputShoot
-  - TWaitInputLaser
-- I need to add `notPressed` to `TWaitForInput`.
-This is to make it possible to handle directional input differently I one does not want diagonal movement to be straight up UP added with RIGHT.